VICTORIA MELITA OF SAXE-COBURG AND GOTHA

 Victoria Melita, known as Ducky, grew up in England and Malta until the family moved to Coburg when her father was stationed to Devonport, however the family moved into Schloss Ehrenburg when Alfred became the Duke of Saxe-Coburg and Gotha in 1893.
 As a child, Victoria Melita was said to have had a difficult temperament and was often moody in comparison to her older sister, Marie, who had a far sunnier disposition.
 However, Marie maintained her sister was just shy and they two would remain close throughout their lives.

-When the family moved to Coburg, the duchess immediately tried to Germanise her daughters by having them confirmed in the German Lutheran church and making their wear plain clothes.
+When the family moved to Coburg, the Duchess immediately tried to Germanise her daughters by having them confirmed into the German Lutheran church and making them wear plain clothes.
 Victoria Melita and her siblings were not happy at the changes and would open rebel until their mother lifted some of the restrictions she had imposed.
-The duchess was determined to ready her daughters for early marriages before they could become too independent.
+The Duchess was determined to ready her daughters for early marriages before they could become too independent.

-In 1891, Victoria Melita traveled to Russia with her mother for the funeral of Grand Duchess Alexandra Georgievna, formerly Princess Alexandra of Greece and Denmark, and she met her maternal first cousin, Kirill Vladimirovich.
-Victoria Melita and Kirill Vladimirovich fell in love but the Russian Orthodox Church forbade marriage between first cousins so they were prohibited from marrying.
-A similar fate would befall Victoria Melita’s youngest sister, Beatrice, who fell in love with Grand Duke Michael, the younger brother of Tsar Nicholas II, however Maria Alexandrovna did not want her daughters marrying into the Imperial Russian family as the grand dukes were not known for their fidelity.
+In 1891, Victoria Melita traveled to Russia with her mother for the funeral of Grand Duchess Alexandra Georgievna of Russia, formerly Alexandra of Greece and Denmark, and she met her maternal first cousin, Kirill Vladimirovich.
+Victoria Melita and Kirill fell in love but the Russian Orthodox Church forbade marriage between first cousins so they were prohibited from marrying.
+A similar fate would befall Victoria Melita’s youngest sister, Beatrice, who fell in love with Michael, the younger brother of Tsar Nicholas II, however Maria Alexandrovna did not want her daughters marrying into the Imperial Russian Family as the grand dukes were not known for their fidelity.

-On a trip to Balmoral in 1891, Victoria Melita met her paternal first cousin Prince Ernst Louis of Hesse and when it seemed the two were getting along, their grandmother, Queen Victoria, was keen to see them married.
-Both Victoria Melita and Ernst Louis bowed to family pressure and were married on 9 April 1894 at Schloss Ehrenburg in Coburg.
+On a trip to Balmoral in 1891, Victoria Melita met her paternal first cousin Ernst Ludwig, Grand Duke of Hesse, and when it seemed the two were getting along, their grandmother, Queen Victoria, was keen to see them married.
+Both Victoria Melita and Ernst Ludwig bowed to family pressure and were married on 9 April 1894 at Schloss Ehrenburg in Coburg.
 Victoria Melita became Grand Duchess of Hesse and by Rhine but the marriage proved to be an unhappy one as the couple didn’t have as much in common as it seemed.
 Victoria Melita gave birth to a daughter, Elisabeth, on 11 March 1895 and a stillborn son on 25 May 1900.

-While Victoria Melita liked to entertain their friends with lavish parties it was obvious Ernst Louis did not like them and he preferred to spend his time with his daughter whom he adored.
-Victoria Melita also confided to close family members that Ernst Louis preferred the company of men and she had caught him with one of their servants.
-While Ernst Louis doted on their daughter, Victoria Melita began to spend more time abroad but what she really wanted was a divorce.
-Queen Victoria prevented the couple from divorcing as they had a young child, however Victoria Melita went ahead with it as soon as the queen had died in 1901.
-Once the divorce was finalised, Elisabeth lived between until she died of typhoid in 1903.
+While Victoria Melita liked to entertain their friends with lavish parties it was obvious Ernst Ludwig did not like them and he preferred to spend his time with his daughter whom he adored.
+Victoria Melita also confided to close family members that Ernst Ludwig preferred the company of men and she had caught him in a compromising situation with one of their male servants.
+While Ernst Ludwig doted on their daughter, Victoria Melita began to spend more time abroad but what she really wanted was a divorce.
+Queen Victoria prevented the couple from divorcing as they had a young child, however Victoria Melita went ahead with it as soon as the Queen died in 1901.
+Once the divorce was finalised, Elisabeth lived between them until she died of typhoid in 1903.

-In May 1910, Victoria Melita and Kirill Vladimirovich returned to St. Petersburg after the tsar was forced to reinstate Kirill Vladimirovich’s titles after a series of deaths in the family had brought him closer in the line of succession.
+In May 1910, Victoria Melita and Kirill returned to St. Petersburg after the Tsar was forced to reinstate Kirill’s titles after a series of deaths in the family had brought him closer in the line of succession.
 Victoria Melita enjoyed her new status as Grand Duchess of Russia and enjoyed entertaining society with lavish balls, although she did not become close to her cousins, Tsar Nicholas and Tsarina Alexandra.